-There are many guides to help businesses understand and implement quantitative data into their businesses, but qualitative forecasting is just as important.
-Read on to find out more about why you need it for your business, and the best qualitative sales forecasting techniques to implement.
+There are many guides to help businesses understand and implement quantitative data into their businesses, but qualitative forecasting is just as important and highly valuable.
+Read on to find out more about why you need it for your business and the best qualitative sales forecasting methods to implement.

 Why You Need Qualitative Forecasting

 Qualitative forecasting methods allow leadership to understand the ambiguity in the numbers that quantitative forecasting can create.
 These methods are best used alongside quantitative forecasts to give a more complete picture that factors in marketing changes, customer trends, and other external factors.
 Quantitative methods can be used for the preliminary forecasts and then those forecasts are adjusted based on a qualitative review.

 As mentioned earlier, there are instances where using qualitative forecasting is more useful than quantitative methods.
 For example, say that there is a record cold front coming through sooner than in previous years.
 If your company specializes in heaters, you can expect that sales will be higher than in years past during that same season.
 Quantitative forecasting does not take into account these types of situations that can impact sales, but qualitative forecasting can.

 In some cases where there is no historical sales data to provide information, qualitative forecasting is often the only option available.

 New companies, for example, will lean on qualitative forecasting methods almost exclusively until they are more established.
 Also, businesses that are rolling out new products/services or expanding into a new industry, market, or territory will need to rely on qualitative forecasting to predict how well new offerings will do.

 Hard sales numbers provide a limited understanding of your business.
 Qualitative forecasting can help you fill in the gaps to get a big picture view and have a better understanding of where your sales are headed.
 Allowing you and your company to make more informed decisions.